aws-samples/cfn101-workshop/content/intermediate/templates/dynamic-references/index.md

    :::code{language=shell showLineNumbers=false showCopyAction=true}
    cd cfn101-workshop/code/workspace/dynamic-references
    :::
    1. Use the AWS CLI to create the stack.
 The required parameters `--stack-name` and `--template-body` have been pre-filled for you.
-Enter your values for the `DBUsername` and `DBPassword` parameters.
+Enter the `DBUsername` and `DBPassword` from the CloudFormation template file into the command parameters.
    :::code{language=shell showLineNumbers=false showCopyAction=true}
    aws cloudformation create-stack \
     --stack-name cfn-workshop-dynamic-references-database \